 Purevox PV-I Turntable and Series VII Tonearm

-f you want to make a small fortune in high-end audio, start with a large one."
+"If you want to make a small fortune in high-end audio, start with a large one."
 Buried within this well-worn adage are a few universal truths.
 First, by and large, fortunes are not made by designing and manufacturing audio electronics, speakers and cables, but they certainly can be lost.
 Why, then, are so many people attempting to bring new products to market and thereby do something that's clearly not in their best financial interests?
 Passion.
 The audio impresarios of today are just like those from a generation ago: driven by a vision for how recorded music should be reproduced and willing to take a big risk that their insight will be economically viable.
 That they are also fueled by a love of music is a given; a number of them are also musicians.

 This passion knows no geographical boundaries, as there are audio companies great and small located all over the world.
-Not all of the products manufactured in China, however, carry this same passion-driven cachet.
+Not all of the products manufactured in China, however, have this same passion-driven cachet.
 They are often seen as fundamentally cynical attempts at helping Westerners part with their money.
 While cynicism is likely a driving force for some of the Chinese companies churning out audio gear, it's certainly not for all of them.

 Purevox is a side venture of Emperor Electrical Appliances, one of China's largest manufacturers of high-end small appliances and a company that does OEM production for well-known brands all over the world.
 Its founder, Jason Tan, is a classical-music enthusiast who combined his passion for music with manufacturing know-how to produce a line of turntables and tonearms designed and mostly manufactured in China.
 "Mostly" refers to the fact that the company also has offices and a small production facility in California.